himmAllRight/himmAllRight-source/content/post/ansible-quickstart.md

 ##### Variables

-We can define sections other than `tasks` in a playbook.
+We can define sections other than `tasks`.
 A useful section to add is `vars:`, which defines variables for use in the playbook.
 To illustrate, lets replace the hard-coded `htop` in the `dnf` task, to a variable named `package`.
 We can even use the `package` variable in the `name` string, to dynamically change the output in the log:

 ```yaml